|

 Fuel is not equal to fuel - at least if we consider carbon dioxide emissions.
 Burning of lignite emits

-80 % more carbon dioxide emission with respect to the energy content than burning of natural gas.
+nearly 100 % more carbon dioxide with respect to the energy content than burning of natural gas.

 Even natural fuels such as wood or peat have high specific emissions, if they are not used